70% of upper tree canopy lost in Pine Grove and Pinhey Forest, NCC says | CBC News

 That's nearly the size of 5 Central Experimental Farms

-About 180 hectares of red pine in those two woodlands — planted in straight lines by the province in the 1950s and '60s to be harvested for utility poles — were particularly battered, added Alexander Stone, an NCC biologist.
+About 180 hectares of red pine in those two woodlands — planted in straight lines by the province in the 1950s and '60s to be harvested for utility poles — were particularly battered by the derecho, added NCC biologist Alexander Stone.

-Red pines have no tap root, making them more susceptible to toppling by wind, Stone said.
-The NCC no longer plants the species.
+Red pines have no central taproot, making them more susceptible to toppling by wind, Stone said.
+The NCC no longer plants this species.

 Regeneration will take decades